Enlarged pores and sebum control consultation; texture strategy Hobart

 Skincare & Sun Protection for Enlarged Pores

-Maintaining a consistent skincare routine is crucial for reducing the appearance of enlarged pores while addressing fine lines, wrinkles, crows feet and signs of aging.
+Maintaining a consistent skincare routine can help manage the look of enlarged pores while supporting fine lines, wrinkle-prone areas such as crow’s feet, and signs of skin ageing.
 Start with a gentle, non-comedogenic cleanser to remove excess oil without stripping the skin.
-Incorporate a toner with salicylic acid to unclog pores and smooth skin texture.
-A serum containing niacinamide, a form of vitamin B3 or retinol, can help regulate oil production, reduce pore size, and stimulate collagen, improving elasticity and minimising wrinkles.
+If suitable, incorporate a toner with salicylic acid to help clear surface build-up at the pore opening and smooth skin texture.
+A serum containing niacinamide, a form of vitamin B3, or a vitamin A derivative such as retinol if tolerated, can help regulate oil production, support a more even-looking texture over time, and assist with the look of congestion.
+If you are prone to dryness or irritation, start slowly and pair actives with a simple moisturiser.

 Recommended Treatments